dsim7/AbilitySystem/README.md

 A Unity project to model an combat ability system.

 Abilities are implemented with a generalized and modular template system using Scriptable Objects.
 This allows developers to create and configure abilities with minimal coding.
-The system utilizes an event system to enable effects that observe certain events.
+The system utilizes an event system to enable effects that observe combat events such as a target being attacked.

 ## Sample Abilities
 #### Heavy Attack